anthonysdone/FlamingCamel/checklist.md

   - [ ] Cast pointers: `reinterpret_cast<float4*>(&A[...])`
   - [ ] Ensure alignment requirements are met

-- [ ] Transpose A during threadgroup memory loading
+- [ ] Transpose A during shared memory loading
-  - [ ] Transpose A while copying from global to threadgroup memory
+  - [ ] Transpose A while copying from global to shared memory
-  - [ ] Enables vectorized threadgroup memory loads for A
+  - [ ] Enables vectorized shared memory loads for A
   - [ ] B already has good layout

 - [ ] Benchmark and profile
   - [ ] Measure GFLOPS (expect 10-20% speedup, ~15000-20000)
-  - [ ] Verify vectorized loads in Metal Debugger
+  - [ ] Verify vectorized loads in Nsight Compute
   - [ ] Check memory bandwidth is closer to peak

 #### Kernel 7-9: Autotuning